Bank of America ATM Took My Card and Money

 Document the Incident

-To support your claim and assist in any potential investigations, document the incident.
-Take note of the date, time, and location of the ATM where the problem occurred.
-If there are any surveillance cameras nearby, inform the bank and request that they review the footage to determine what happened.
+Document the incident to support your claim and assist in any potential investigations.
+Note the date, time, and location of the ATM where the problem occurred.
+If any surveillance cameras are nearby, inform the bank and request they review the footage to determine what happened.
 Additionally, keep any transaction receipts you may have received as evidence.

 Visit a Bank of America Branch

 After contacting customer service, consider visiting a nearby Bank of America branch to report the issue in person.
 A bank representative will guide you through the necessary steps and initiate an investigation.
-They will also assist you in blocking or reissuing a new card if necessary.
-When visiting the branch, make sure to bring identification documents and any relevant transaction receipts.
+If necessary, they will also assist you in blocking or reissuing a new card.
+When visiting the branch, bring identification documents and any relevant transaction receipts.

 Monitor Your Account and Review Transactions

 While the bank investigates the incident, it is important to keep a close eye on your bank account activity.
 Regularly review your account statements online or through the Bank of America mobile app.
 Check for any unauthorized transactions or suspicious activity and report them to the bank immediately.
-By monitoring your account, you can detect and address any potential fraudulent activity promptly.
+By monitoring your account, you can promptly detect and address any potential fraudulent activity.

 Follow Up with Bank of America